When I started my blog a decade ago, I called myself a “Technology Optimist” in my first post. I wrote that

 The history of technological progress is one of changes in social norms and political regulations.
 For instance, at the moment much of the world gets around by driving cars.
 The car was an important technological innovation in that it allowed for individual mobility.
 But it would have been impossible to have widespread adoption of cars without regulation.
 We needed to agree on rules of the road and we also needed to build roads.
-Neither of these could have emerged solely from individual choice.
-Roads and their rules are examples of natural monopolies (you don't want to have multiple disjointed road networks or different sets of rules of the road) and thus constitute examples of market failure.
-The car would also not have made much sense as individual transport without changes in social norms, such as making it acceptable for women to operate a car (still not a change that has taken place in Saudi Arabia ).
+Neither of these could have been accomplished based solely on individual choices.
+Roads and their rules are examples of natural monopolies: you don't want to have multiple disjointed road networks or different sets of rules of the road (imagine some people driving on the left side and others on the right).
+Natural monopolies are classic examples of market failure that require regulation.
+The car would also not have made much sense as individual transport without changes in social norms, such as making it acceptable for women to operate a car (a change that did not take place in Saudi Arabia until the end of 2017 ).

 Not all regulation will be good regulation.
 In fact, the earliest regulation of automotive vehicles was aimed at delaying their adoption by limiting their speed to that of a horse drawn carriage and in some cases even requiring them to be preceded by someone carrying a flag .

 Similarly, not all regulation of digital technology will be good regulation.
-Much of it will initially aim to protect the status quo and help incumbent enterprises, such as the recently proposed changes to net neutrality rules .
+Much of it will initially aim to protect the status quo and help incumbent enterprises, such as the recently enacted changes to net neutrality rules .
 But that is no reason to call for an absence of regulation.
 It should be seen, instead, as a challenge to come up with the right regulation as we did eventually in the case of cars.